elysemontano/elyse-lecture-notes/first-day/terminal.md

   - Will open the folder you are currently in the finder

 When writing code, we will be using text editors.
-Many of you became familiar with atom or possibly VS Code in Jumpstart, but the text editor is where we will store and work on code.
+Many of you became familiar with VS Code in Jumpstart, but the text editor is where we will store and work on code.
 To open the text editor in the terminal:
 `$ code <filename>` - opens just that file
 `$ atom .` - opens that folder
 `$ code .` - opens folder